ni/monodrive-documentation/docs/LV_client/utilities/mono_calculate_image_indexes.md

 ### Description

-Calculate the indexes of interes on the RGBA array to obtain a RGB array.
+Calculate the indexes of interest on the RGBA array to obtain a RGB array.

 For technical support contact us at **support@monodrive.io**